-V. Conclusion
+VI.
+Conclusion

 Development always was a world-making concept and law always was a central instrument to pursue this.
-The (ostensibly) technicality of modern law provides a somewhat congenial complement to the (ostensibly) technical project of development.
+The (ostensible) technicality of modern law provides a somewhat congenial complement to the (ostensibly) technical project of development.
 The law of development, as sketched here, regulates a core element of it.
-Containing the rules governing the actors and processes that organize the transfer of funds or knowledge to the 'deficient' South for 'development' purposes, it provides a framework to analyse and critique these rules and address questions about power asymmetries or conditionality, accountability or human rights in the context of development governance.
+Containing the rules governing the actors and processes that organise the transfer of funds or knowledge to the 'deficient' South for 'development' purposes, it provides a framework to analyse and critique these rules and address questions about power asymmetries or conditionality, accountability, or human rights in the context of development governance.

-The latest developments in the global order and transnational society, however, have the potential to upend much of development project and its law.
-In particular three developments point to some fundamental shifts.
-There is, first, a certain shift of attention from North-South to global.
-Development policy and its law are increasingly less about the South but about saving the planet.
-There is a growing awareness for global good and global vulnerability (climate, pandemics, populism).
+The latest developments in the global order and transnational society, however, have the potential to upend much of the development project and its law.
+In particular, three developments point to some fundamental shifts.
+There is, first, a certain shift of focus from North-South to global.
+Development policy and its law are increasingly less about the South, and more about saving the planet.
+There is a growing awareness of global good and global vulnerability (climate, pandemics, populism).
 The adoption of the SDGs in 2015 can be seen as the moment in which problems were not only perceived of the South only but of every state and polity on the globe.
-There is, second a shift from limited resources (financial funds or expensive ideas) to unlimited sources (data).
-In its early stages, development policy and law was about money and know-how that was overwhelmingly possessed by actors in the North.
-Now it could seem that data that promise profit also promise decisive ideas for improving the living conditions of people.
-Finally, we might observe a shift from transfer to adaptation: the importance of Western knowledge and ideals has diminished and the role of individuals and organizations has changed profoundly.
+Second, there is a shift from limited resources (financial funds or expensive ideas) to unlimited sources (data).
+In its early stages, development policy and law were about money and know-how that was overwhelmingly possessed by actors in the North.
+Now it could seem that data that promises profit also promises decisive ideas for improving the living conditions of people.
+Finally, we might observe a shift from transfer to adaptation-the importance of Western knowledge and ideals has diminished, and the role of individuals and organisations has changed profoundly.

-These shifts could be seen as softening some asymmetries in the field - but might also simply generate new, equally problematic risks and dangers.
-There might simply be a new set of hegemonic powers, but with an ongoing dynamic of neo-colonisation.
-This might follow less a liberal script than one focused increasingly on 'effective governance' and more explicitly on domination.
-Money still drives the world and free data are already turned into private property.
-Data can be instrumentalized and the need for legal guidance regarding data is obvious.
+These shifts could be seen as softening some asymmetries in the field-but might also simply generate new, equally problematic risks and dangers.
+There might simply be a new set of hegemonic powers, but with an ongoing dynamic of neocolonisation.
+This might follow less a liberal script focused increasingly on 'effective governance', and more explicitly on domination.
+Money still drives the world, and free data are already turned into private right righ regarding data is obvious.

-All of this points into one direction for sure - the ongoing need for critical legal analysis.
-The development project and the law have always existed in a mutually constituting and influencing relation.
-To understand, reflect and critique this relationship, critical and contextual legal scholarship is more needed than ever.
+All of this points in one direction for sure-the ongoing need for critical legal analysis.
+The development project and the law have always existed in a mutually constituting and influencing relationship.
+To understand, reflect, and critique this relationship, critical and contextual legal scholarship is needed more than ever.
+4